HoudiniGraphql/houdini/.changeset/fluffy-lamps-provide.md

 'houdini': patch
 ---

-Throw the semantic HTML error code and message when receiving a non-JSON error response from the server
+Throw the semantic HTTP error code and message when receiving a non-JSON error response from the server